anshukaira/insta-clone/README.md

 ## MIRAI C ![Mirai Logo](https://github.com/anshukaira/insta-clone/blob/dev-frontend/assets/favicon.png)
+#### A social networking App & Website that lets you connect with your friends and share your moments with them! 💙
 Reference : Instagram

-#### A social networking App & Website that lets you connect with your friends and share your moments with them! 💙
-The project includes a web application and a mobile application written using React Native.
+The project includes a mobile application and a web application written using React Native.

+Tech & Tools Used: React, React Native, Firebase, Git, npm, Expo.

 ## Features
  - Connect with your friends
- - Share yor pictures
+ - Share yor pictures and thoughts
- - Chat with people
+ - Private Chat with people
  - Get involved with everyone or anyone on the platform
  - Follow your favourite accounts
  - Like and Comment on posts